Introduction

 heavily used note.
 Normal damage from prolonged

-circulation will include strong multiple
+circulation will include strong multiple folds and creases, stains,

-stains, pinholes and/or staple holes, dirt, discoloration,
+pinholes and/or staple holes, dirt, discoloration, edge

-edge tears, center hole, rounded corners
+tears, center hole, rounded corners and an overall

-overall unattractive appearance.
-No large pieces of
+appearance.
+No large pieces of the note may be missing.

-notes in G condition.
+Graffiti is commonly seen on notes in G condition.

 FAIR (FR): A totally limp,